 What is a Content Management System?

-A Content Management System (CMS) is software that allows a website owner to update and manage the content and look of their own site through a browser based interface much like a word processor, as well as a variety of apps depending on the system.
+WordPress is a Content Management System (CMS).
+A CMS is software that allows a website owner to update and manage the content and look of their own site through a web browser based interface, as well as a variety of apps depending on the system.

-WordPress powers a growing number of websites – in 2016, around 25% of all sites on the www – that’s a lot.
-And it’s good news for WordPress users.
-There’s a vast and accessible knowledge base covering everything you’d want to know about WordPress – from the basics to the technical stuff – and the momentum for continued development and improvement.
+That’s great news for WordPress users – there’s a vast and accessible knowledge base covering everything you’d want to know about WordPress – from the basics to the technical stuff – and the momentum for continued development and improvement.

-We’ve been working with WordPress since 2004 and witnessed its evolution from humble blogging platform to one of the most popular content managements systems in use today.
+We’ve been working with WordPress since 2004 and witnessed its evolution from humble blogging platform to a mature content management system used in a wide variety of sites, large and small.
 It’s quality Open Source software that’s getting better all the time.

-The first step is deciding whether to host your own software (self-hosted) or use a free blogging service.
+The first step is deciding whether to host and maintain your own software (“self-hosted“) or take advantage of a 3rd party hosted option.